 A killer, a racist, a fanatic; a man of his word, fearless, ready to die for king or comrade; Charlemagne dreams, tender little memories of his mother, poor and proud in Spain.
 Kind of humorless, but a flaming romantic.

-- Oberyn Martel of A Song of Ice and Fire comes from the Spanish Fantasy Counterpart Culture region of Dorne, and is a snarky aristocrat known for his prowess with weaponry (poisoned by preference), as well as for his promiscuity.
-He even fights a duel that is a clear Shout Out to Inigo Montoya's famous one.
+- Oberyn Martell of A Song of Ice and Fire comes from the Spanish Fantasy Counterpart Culture region of Dorne, and is a snarky aristocrat known for his prowess with weaponry (poisoned by preference), as well as for his promiscuity.
+He even fights a duel that is a clear Shout-Out to Inigo Montoya's famous one.
+His brood of illegitimate daughters are female examples, in particular Nymeria Sand.
 The charming and dangerous assassin Jaqen H'ghar also displays elements of the trope.

 - Carlos Ramirez of The Dresden Files is the youngest wizard to be made regional commander of the Wardens of the Council in history, and has the appropriate amount of combat prowess and charm to back it up.
 He loves to brag and joke about both his skills and his prowess with the ladies.
 Subverted, in the sense that he's also a virgin.